 Product 2 consists of the laboratory characterization of low-GWP refrigerants in a mini-breadboard heat pump (MB-HP).
-This laboratory apparatus was completely rebuilt and equipped with specialized, variable-area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and the heat sink.
+This laboratory apparatus is equipped with specialized, variable-area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and the heat sink.
 Six low-GWP refrigerants and baseline refrigerants have been tested and compared to the CYCLE_D-HX model developed within this project.
-Further CYCLE_D-HX validation is planned.
+Further CYCLE_D-HX validation is planned in FY2021.
 The end goal is for the MB-HP apparatus and CYCLE_D-HX model to be a set of complementary tools for evaluating performance merits of new generation of refrigerants.